Program in Occupational Therapy

 - Leads in the development and implementation of the research mission of the Program’s strategic plan, policies and procedures.

-- Guides, monitors and evaluates the investigator track faculty and research activities of the Program in Occupational Therapy.
+- Guides, monitors and evaluates the research activities of the Program in Occupational Therapy.

 - Fosters the development of short- and long-range research and organizational goals, objectives, policies, and operating procedures; monitors and evaluates operational effectiveness; effects changes required for improvement.